Work with hands, heads, or hearts—it's all equal

 The Ministry of Education agreed with us and E tū to start pay equity talks within a month of settling teacher aides' pay equity claim.
-There's been some good progress—we'll update you here when we have more information.
+There's been some good progress—see what's been happening.

 Pay equity is when people who work in jobs that have traditionally been done by women, are paid the same as those doing work of the same value that's traditionally done by men.

 In 2012, aged care worker Kristine Bartlett with her union E tū brought an Equal Pay Act case against her employer, Terranova Homes.
 She argued she had spent 20 years on very low pay because aged care is largely performed by women.